-When Clock Source is HD I/O
+When Clock Source is an HD I/O

-When a 96 I/O, 192 I/O, or 192 Digital I/O is providing the Clock Source, it will be the Loop Master.
+When a 192 I/O, 192 Digital I/O or 96 I/O is providing the Clock Source, it will be the Loop Master.
 Clock Source options are available directly from the Clock Source menu, based on the configuration of that interface in the Hardware Setup dialog.
-Choices can include AES.
-S/PDIF, Optical, or Word Clock.
+Choices can include AES, S/PDIF, Optical, or Word Clock.